shivanikashyap25/Shivani-Personal_Portfolio/README.md

-# week2
+Personal_Portfolio
-Hey Guys, This is week 2 Internship task on Personal Porfolio provided by VaultOfCodes, I have completed my task and attached the respective website link below https://shivanipersonalportfolio.netlify.app/
+I have developed this portfolio website using HTML and CSS. https://shivanipersonalportfolio.netlify.app/